a-clerc/peak-Traffic/peakTraffic/README.md

 peakTraffic>ant

-  a) Files to be tested has to be inserted into peakTraffic/tests folder.
+  a) Put the files to be tested into peakTraffic/tests folder.

   b) Output will be always printed on console.